-- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Make sure to use the default Boot Mode option in TOSHIBA Setup Utility before restoring. - 1.
-Launch the TOSHIBA Setup Utility.

-Refer to the TOSHIBA Setup Utility section for further information.

-2. In the TOSHIBA Setup Utility screen, select Advanced -> System Configuration -> Boot Mode.
+- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - If your model has fingerprint function, before you reinstall the Windows operating system, delete the registered fingerprints.
+Otherwise, same fingerprints cannot be registered after the reinstallation. - Make sure to use the default Boot Mode option in TOSHIBA Setup Utility before restoring. - Launch the TOSHIBA Setup Utility. - Refer to the TOSHIBA Setup Utility section for further information. - 2.
+In the TOSHIBA Setup Utility screen, select Advanced -> System Configuration -> Boot Mode.